 If you’re making choices about which type of food to use, you should educate yourself on all aspects, good and bad!
 This article is a companion piece.
 Please also read our guide to the pros and cons of dry cat food.
-Once you’ve done that, consider the different types of cat feeder you can use to make mealtimes easier.
+Once you’re done considering the types of cat food, consider the different types of cat feeder you can use to make mealtimes easier.
 But you decided to read this page because you wanted more information on wet cat food.
 That’s what we’re here to do, so let’s get right into it!

 Wet Cat Food – All That’s Good